new-zbc/BNPSpace/application/readme.md

 File "result_other_method.RData" is the clustering results of MOB data for other competitive methods.

-File "result_sce.RData" is a `singleCellExperiment` object containing original data, ground truth, and clustering results of each method.
+File "result_sce.RData" is a `SingleCellExperiment` object containing original data, ground truth, and clustering results of each method.